syscrsh/scripts/README.md

 - its not really designed for bi-directional syncronization, so deleting data in a multi-client setup is a bit cumbersome, but possible (see below)

+- apart from the hardcoded default hosts, specify addition hosts with '-a Host1 -a Host2' etc.

 - in "normal" mode (with just the two locations specified), data is just copied to the remote server